saurabhmathur96/gutenberg-stories/README.md

 # gutenberg-stories

-a coleections of short stories for project gutenberg
+A collection of short stories from project gutenberg